sjsikora/Hour-of-Code/README.md

 As a challenge to myself and my friends, I have committed to 100 days of coding for an hour.
 Here is a log of my day by day and the progress I make:

+### Day 5 2/6/23

+Worked some more on processing.
+An issue with filtering "math language" from normal language.
+I think one solution is numbers or single charaters pass.
+However, if and only if the word can be split into "nums then string" then pass.
+However I am still a little lost on how to deciver words like "to" from a math equation "xz".
+I think I might have to some charaters that can be filtered to.
+That was today, but then tried to help my friend with some leet code problems.
+I only got so far and then had to turn to homework.

 ### Day 4 2/5/23

 Worked on a small side project to brute force a math assignment.
 Other than that, data entry for the dictonary and more processing work.